For questions about available programs and options

 Our graduate program is designed for advanced computer and information technology study.
 Therefore, it is assumed that all CIT graduate students have already earned a bachelor degree that included at least 15 credit hours of study in computing or information technology.
-Most of our graduate students have earned a bachelor degree in computing or information technology; therefore, they have significantly more than 15 credit hours of undergraduate computing credits.
+Most of our graduate students have earned a bachelor degree in computing or information technology; therefore, they have significantly more than the minimum of 15 credit hours of undergraduate computing credits.

 It may be possible to be admitted to our graduate program without the prerequisite computing credits, if a CIT professor sees a background that he or she believes would be valuable to their own research agenda.
 But realistically, it is more likely that the faculty would find other applicants who already have the prerequisite computing background.

 Students with insufficient academic preparation in computing and information technology may be conditionally admitted but required to develop prerequisite computing competencies by enrolling in designated undergraduate courses prior to undertaking their graduate study.
 These credits will not count toward the graduate degree; therefore, it will take the student longer to graduate.